 A WordPress theme is supposed to do much more than showcasing your website in a good light.
 It should be mobile responsive, fast, feature-rich, page-builder friendly, and customizable as well.
 The Astra WordPress theme, which is also the most downloaded theme on WordPress.org, claims to offer these benefits and much more to its users.

 I used the Astra theme on PassionWP for a long time to be able to review it.
-In this detailed Astra theme review, I will walk you through the pros and cons of the Astra WordPress theme touching upon its different features.
+In this detailed review of the Astra theme, I will walk you through the pros and cons of the Astra WordPress theme touching upon its different features.

 By the end of this Astra theme review, you will be able to decide whether this is the right theme for your needs or not.

 So, let’s roll.